 Should you bring a car to the US Open?
 NO. Parking close to the Billie Jean King National Tennis Center can be quite difficult, so do not to drive to the US open.
 Parking is always very crowded, far away, and expensive.
 Some people will take Ubers, but expect substantial traffic close to the US Open.

 How to get the US Open by subway or LIRR.
 You’re better off taking the subway (7 train towards Main St.) or taking the Long Island Rail Road from Penn Station (Manhattan) to Mets-Willets Point.
 It is a very short walk to the US Open from the train/subway stop, so save the environment and your money by taking public transit.
+Click here for a detailed guide to the New York City subway.

 If there is a Met game on the same night and/or if you go around rush hour, expect a crowded train.
 That said, try to take the Express 7 train instead of the local 7 train.